 The role of the Department of International Partnerships and Student Mobility is to:

-Provide students best-in-class learning outcomes through offering opportunities to experience teaching-learning, research and work, social and cultural environments in various countries
+Provide students best-in-class learning outcomes through offering opportunities to experience social and cultural environments in various countries

-Provide students a good learning ecosystem through selectively working with foreign universities and drawing on the course content, assessment modalities, pedagogy and other best practices from top-tier universities worldwide
+Provide students a good learning ecosystem through selectively working with foreign universities and drawing on the best practices from top-tier universities worldwide

 Facilitate guest lectures and workshops by faculty from our international partner institutions and thereby provide a global perspective to our teaching-learning and research ecosystem

-Facilitate collaborative workshops, seminars and conferences with our international partner institutions and thereby further intensify our global perspective to teaching, learning and research endeavours
+Facilitate collaborative workshops, seminars and conferences with our international partner institutions and thereby further intensify our global perspective to teaching, learning and research endeavors

-Enhance activities such as staff training and course development through drawing on the expertise in our partner institutions through staff mobility and staff exchange programmes
+Enhance activities such as staff training through drawing on the expertise in our partner institutions through staff mobility and staff exchange programmes